 Your passion for art was developed in you at some point.
 It’s what made you want to work in a gallery.
 It’s also what helped you develop a vision for the gallery you are in today.
+Did you know your vision can play a role for your art gallery growth?

 How does your passion and vision manifest itself in the gallery?
 Are they driving growth through leadership in the gallery business?